 - May apply up to a maximum of 17 semester credit hours into a specific program for credential seeking purposes after achieving regular admit status.
-The number of hours taken as a special admit student in no way waives the requirements of the regular admission process. - May enroll in classes only on a space-available basis. - Should adhere to the specific institutional prerequisite requirements when selecting courses. - Will not be eligible for any financial aid.
+The number of hours taken as a special admit student in no way waives the requirements of the regular admission process. - Should adhere to the specific institutional prerequisite requirements when selecting courses. - Will not be eligible for any financial aid.